“A brilliant contribution

 Land—even undeveloped land—costs a lot of money in our society.
 Why is that?
 It’s because land has an intrinsic value to human beings: We all need land.
 And because we all need land, those that own land can make money by buying and selling land at the expense of other people who have to pay money to live on it.
 Under our current land ownership model, property owners only pay other property owners for land as well as the banks that finance property ownership.

-While land can certainly be privately used, its value is created by the community and therefore belongs to the community.
-Land has to be owned in common, and whenever people use land, they need to reimburse their local communities for their exclusive use of it.
+While land must certainly be privately used in order to be used most effectively (the collectivization of land doesn’t work and is antithetical to the free expression of the human spirit), its financial value is created by the community and therefore belongs to the community.
+Its financial value has to be owned in common, and whenever people use land, they need to reimburse their local communities for their exclusive use of it.
 They can do this by making community land contributions for the land they use.
 A land contribution approximates the market rental value of land, and the rental value of land is a measuring stick that reveals the financial value of the benefits that land users receive from their exclusive use of land.
 In most nations around the world, the value of land has already been privatized: If communities were to suddenly impose land contributions upon existing property owners, property owners would end up having to pay twice for their ownership of land—first to the previous landowner (from whom they bought land), and a second time to their local communities.

 Read the blog to learn more.